TLG was set up in response to the announcement of Your Party, aiming to

 Joining Trans Liberation Group

-The Trans Liberation Group (TLG) is a collection of trans
+The Trans Liberation Group (TLG) is a member organisation of trans

-us are experienced campaigners, some of us are part of other
+are experienced campaigners, some of us are part of other organisations,

-organisations, and for some this is their first foray into
+and for some this is their first foray into political organisation; we

-class struggle; there can only be a precarious freedom for some
+equal participation in class struggle; there can only be a precarious

-under current conditions.
-We are not a pressure group, a charity
+freedom for some under current conditions.
+We are not a pressure group,

-or a social endeavour - it is our prerogative to make an impact
+a charity or a social endeavour - it is our prerogative to build an

-action and active campaigning.
-We welcome all who can contribute
+through organised action and active campaigning.
+We welcome all who can

 Member expectations